morgango/dttm/README.md

 	month('2/1/2000')				# returns 2

+### Unit Constants

-There is a common set of string constants that are used across all of the manipulation functions.
+There is a common set of string constants that are used across all of the manipulation functions to designate what temporal units to work with.
 These are typically passed through the datepart variable, and attempt to be consistent across function and remain similar to the Transact SQL definitions.
 This is a comprehensive list of the abbreviations used in DTTM:

 	'year', 'yy', 'yyyy': The numeric calendar year 'quarter', 'qq', 'q': The numeric calendar quarter (1-4)